-If you have been injured in a car accident in Harvey, you are probably in pain and feeling overwhelmed by the increasing cost of your medical expenses.
+If you have been injured in an auto collision, you are probably in pain and feeling overwhelmed by the increasing cost of your medical expenses.
 You are probably also feeling unsure of what steps you should take next.

 If your injuries were the result of another driver’s negligent behavior, you have the right to hold them responsible.
 A Harvey car accident lawyer can help you navigate the claims process, filing a claim with the at-fault driver’s insurance, or pursuing compensation through a personal injury lawsuit.

-Contact a Harvey car accident lawyer at Kryder Law Group, LLC today for a free consultation.
+Contact a well-practiced personal injury attorney at Kryder Law Group, LLC today for a free consultation.

 According to the “Quick Facts” of Illinois Department of Transportation, in 2014, there were over 84,000 non-fatal injuries due to motor vehicle accidents in the state of Illinois.
 Many of these accidents were caused by: